 Unfortunately he died one year later from tuberculosis, aged only 31 (Considine 2014d).
 The editorship of the new dictionary passed to F. J. Furnivall, whose enormous energy and wide-ranging enthusiasms were diffused in too many directions for the work to come to fruition.
 He set up a network of sub-editors and readers but kept little control of them, and the original volunteers fell away or grew demotivated.
 In May 1868 the Athenaeum reported ‘the general belief is, that the project will not be carried out’ – apparently in response to accounts of Furnivall’s cheerful disorder together with his inconsistent direction of sub-editors and readers and his failure to evaluate, analyse or even store properly the work they produced, while in 1869 the Pall Mall Gazette recorded its fear that ‘there is nothing but an account of unfulfilled promise to be recorded’ (see full account in Gilliver 2016: chapter 2).

 All this had consequences for the nature of the quotation material gathered together for the Dictionary.
-When Murray was finally appointed editor some years later, in 1879 (his appointment being part of the arrangements whereby Oxford University Press took over the project from the Philological Society), he was appalled at the condition of many of the slips and at the unsystematic way in which records had been kept of the various sub-editors responsible for individual letters and sections of letters (see further FJF’s notebook).
+When Murray was finally appointed editor some years later, in 1879 (his appointment being part of the arrangements whereby Oxford University Press took over the project from the Philological Society in 1878), he was appalled at the condition of many of the slips and at the unsystematic way in which records had been kept of the various sub-editors responsible for individual letters and sections of letters (see further FJF’s notebook).
 As his granddaughter recounts:

 Until the material was handed over, Furnivall gave no hint of its condition.
 The load [weighing ‘some ton and three-quarters’ (Murray 1879b: 568)] delivered to Murray at Mill Hill in the spring of 1879 and which stood on the floor of the Scriptorium waiting to be unpacked, was a shock to the newly appointed Editor.
 Many of the sub-editors had clearly found difficulty in packing up hundred weights of slips.
 Some were sent in sacks in which they had long been stored, and when opened a dead rat was found in one and a live mouse and her family in another: one sub-editor’s work was delivered in a baby’s bassinet: there was a ‘hamper of I‘s’ with the bottom broken, which had been left behind in an empty vicarage in Harrow.
 Many of the bundles had stood for so many years in unsuitable places that the slips were crumbling with damp and the writing had faded; others had been so illegibly scribbled in the first place that Dr Murray exclaimed in exasperation that Chinese would have been more useful, since for that he could have found a translator….K.
 M. E. Murray 1977: 174-5